python-versioneer/python-versioneer/details.md

 ```

 `dirty` is most meaningful in from-vcs mode.
 In from-file mode, it records the dirty status of the tree from which the setup.py build/sdist command was run, and is not affected by subsequent changes to the generated tree.
 In from-keyword and from-parentdir mode, it will always be `False`.

+`branch` might be useful for version display within installed applications, to provide helpful information during error reporting by users.

 ## How do I select a 'version-style'?